shazow/btc-crawl/README.md

 (In approximate order of priority)

 * Namespace useful sub-packages properly (outside of `main`)
-* Fix race condition warnings.
+* Fix `go build -race` race condition warnings.
 (Not sure if this is feasible. `golog` and other fundamental pieces seem to trigger warnings possibly erroneously.)
+* Tests would be nice.

 ## License